 When planning a camping trip, transform your old sheets into your very own sleeping bag liner.
 Using fitted sheets as liners is a great way to insulate yourself and sleep well while camping.

 Plus, it’s simpler to wash the sheets after the trip rather than the entire sleeping bag.
-Enjoy a cozy night’s sleep in your customized sleeping bag with the comfort of your familiar sheets surrounding you.
+Enjoy a cozy night’s sleep, staying warm in a sleeping bag with the comfort of your familiar sheets surrounding you.
 It’s a clever and practical way to make your camping experience even more enjoyable.

 Keep in the Car for Emergencies